aramelias/DAV/dashboard/index.md

 <hr />

 ## Question 1
+Are there any food prices that show a correlation, maybe within a certain time frame?
+Can you perhaps detect possible ingredients of a certain other food product in?

 <a href="../q1">Read More</a><br />

 <hr />

 ## Question 2
+Do countries in similar regions, also show similar price differences?

 <a href="../q2">Read More</a><br />

 <hr />

 ## Question 3
+Can we see any correlations between the BMI and food prices of countries?

 <a href="../q3">Read More</a><br />

 <hr />

 ## Question 4
+Is there a correlation between food prices in the same province/state or city in a country?

 <a href="../q4">Read More</a><br />

 <hr />

 ## Question 5
+If the exchange rate to the dollar fluctuates, do the food prices follow?

 <a href="../q5">Read More</a><br />

 <hr />

 ## Question 6
+Is there a correlation between geographic location and the BMI to food prices ratio.

 <a href="../q6">Read More</a><br />